Computer Support and Network Administration

 Minneapolis College's Computer Support and Network Administration degree provides a comprehensive, industry-focused training on network support and Internet technologies.
 This fast-paced program uses state-of-the-art technology and prepares you for success through training in network administration, client/server installation and support and database implementation.
 Instructors with business and industry experience guide you through this program that will give you a leg up in this exciting industry.

-- Instructors with real-world expertise in business and industry experience lead classes and cover the various program areas.
+Instructors with real word experience in business and industry will lead your classes and cover the various program areas.

-- Many courses are offered during the day and at night.
+Many courses are offered during the day and evening.
 Classes are taught in varied formats: classroom, online and hybrid (combines classroom and online).
 Core and mandatory courses are offered every semester.

-- Computer learning labs feature small class sizes and are designed for individual work on computers and small group meetings.
+Computer learning labs feature small class sizes and are designed for individual work on systems and small group projects.

 Award Requirements and Course Descriptions & Outlines